-Here are some questions you can ask to help you differentiate a traditional treatment program from a comprehensive medically-based program – like the one offered by Enterhealth Ranch.
+Here are the top ten questions to ask other addiction treatment providers to help you differentiate a traditional treatment program from a comprehensive medically based program – like the one offered by Enterhealth Ranch.

 - Is your program’s curriculum primarily 12-step based?
 If so, would you please tell me why we should pay for your program when we can get that kind of service for free?

 - Do you have a full-time addiction psychiatrist on staff at least 40 hours/week?
 If not, how do you address psychiatric issues?

 - Do you have physicians on staff?
 If so, what kind of doctors are they?